KaiqueDamato/KDPulseButton/README.md

 ## License

 KDPulseButton is available under the MIT license.
+See the [License](https://github.com/KaiqueDamato/KDPulseButton/blob/master/LICENSE) file for more info.